makotokw/wp-amazonjs/readme.txt

 = Link =

-* GitHub Repository (lastest source code and old verisons): https://github.com/makotokw/wp-amazonjs
+* GitHub Repository (latest source code and old versions): https://github.com/makotokw/wp-amazonjs
 * Japanese article: http://blog.makotokw.com/portfolio/wordpress/amazonjs/

 == Installation ==

 1. Upload `amazonjs` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. Set your associate tags and your keys of the Product Advertising API through the  `Settubgs` > `Amazonjs` menu in WordPress
+1. Set your associate tags and your keys of the Product Advertising API through the  `Settings` > `Amazonjs` menu in WordPress

 = Directory structure =